Usha426/UshaTest/README.md

 - Browser chrome or
 - Search Term are configured in the configuration files which gives flexibility to update the parameters easily.

-##How to Run
+## How to Run

-Install the dependencies by executing the command `mvn clean install` And run  tests in your favourite editor
+- Install the dependencies by executing the command `mvn clean install`
+- Run  tests in your favourite editor